KilianB/GoogleTranslatorTTS/README.md

 # Google-Text-To-Speech-Java-API
 Convert long strings of text into .mp3 files in real time utilizing googles translator text to speech service.
-Supports multi language requests and multi threading resulting in usually responds times of .75 seconds.
+Supports multi-language- requests and multi-threading resulting in usually responds times of < .75 seconds.

 (TODO: be aware that the example package is outdated at the moment)